Isafo/Home-automation/README.md

 Home automation
 ====

-Website for controlling Lights, Spotify and master volume using Eventghost and Tellstick.
+Website for controlling Lights, Spotify and XBMC using Eventghost and Tellstick.